mrozo/ARCameraHeadAPI/README.md

 # ARCameraHeadAPI

+This code is a parto of university thesis "Stereoscopic camera system with pan and tilt functionality controled in real time by oculus rift".
+The project has been created together with Jędrzej D. and Maciej R. .
+I (mrozo) was responsible for creating the mechanics, electronics, firmware for the elctronics and drivers exposing API used to control the camera head.

-University project which goal is to create camera head controlled by virtual reality helmets like Oculus Rift.
-This repository contains PC API used to interact with the head.
+This repository contains driver used to control the camera head.
+For the firmware, see [ARCameraHeadRom](https://github.com/mrozo/ARCameraHeadRom/).

 ## Folder structure